mrbongo231/debate/README.md

 3. Go to the **"Codespaces"** tab.
 4. Click **"Create codespace on main"**.

-GitHub will automatically set up the environment.
+GitHub will automatically set up the environment, including all necessary API keys.
 This may take a few minutes.

 ### 2. Installing Dependencies